-Today we’ve reached the final personality disorder in the current diagnostic system, Obsessive-Compulsive Personality Disorder (OCPD).
-The first port of call here is to explain why OCPD exists alongside Obsessive-Compulsive Disorder (OCD.
+The final personality disorder in the current diagnostic system is Obsessive-Compulsive Personality Disorder (OCPD).
+First, I’ll explain why OCPD is not the same as Obsessive-Compulsive Disorder (OCD).

-As a stereotypical example, consider a person with OCD whose particular obsession and compulsion centers on locking doors.
+As a stereotypical example, consider a person with OCD whose particular obsession and compulsion centres on locking doors.
 The person may need to spend an hour checking that every door in their house is locked before leaving, to prevent the overwhelming consequences of leaving one unlocked.
-However, they will not think differently of their family members for being able to go out after only checking once.
-They may be envious of their family for being free from that worry, and may feel guilty over how the time spent checking intrudes upon other family members.
+However, they will not think differently of their family members for being able to leave after checking once.
+They may envy their family for being free from that worry and may feel guilty over how the time spent checking intrudes upon other family members.

-For someone with OCPD, rules and beliefs are not irrational and personal.
-Instead, their way of doing things is the correct way regardless of how complex, rigid or time consuming it may appear to others.
-If someone with OCPD had specific rules over the correct location of everything in their house, they would require everyone else in the house to abide by those rules exactly.
-If a housemate tried to do things differently, the person with OCPD would interpret it as a functional or even moral deficit.
+In OCPD, the person’s rules and beliefs are not subjective and personal.
+They see their rules and methods as “objectively” correct, regardless of how complex, rigid or time consuming their approach may appear to others.
+Someone with OCPD who had specific rules about the correct location of every item in their house would require everyone else to abide by those rules exactly.
+If a housemate wanted to do things differently, the person with OCPD would see them as incorrect, illogical, or even morally wrong.

-- They are so preoccupied with details, rules, lists, organization, or schedules that the major points of activities are lost
+- They are so preoccupied with details, rules, lists, organization, or schedules that they miss the main point of activities.

 - They are so perfectionistic that it stops them completing tasks e.g. they can be unable to complete projects because they can’t meet their own overly strict standards

-- They are devoted to work and productivity ahead of anything else including leisure activities and friendships.
+- They are devoted to working and productivity ahead of anything else including leisure activities and friendships.
 (Only if this is not caused by obvious financial need)

 - They are overconscientious, scrupulous, and rigid about morality, ethics, or values.
 (Only if this is not better explained by their personal culture or religion)